raphamorim/raphamorim.github.com/_posts/2026-09-22-staying-sharp.md

 Truth is that models are getting better in writing/analysing code and they will get better, it's time to accept this fact and move on.
 I made peace with it.

-However being faster in write code not necessary means the output is a good and scalable code.
+However being faster in write code doesn't necessary means that the output is good and scalable.
 Since people are starting to become 100% dependant on models to do any kind of work in the software field, it's actually becoming a problem.

 Probably you have heard about the term "meat proxy", if not, it means "a person who copies and pastes AI-generated text, code, or messages and sends them to others without reading, checking, or understanding the content".
 I think this term isn't used as should be used enough for software engineering, and it should be more broadly used IMHO.